Model-driven CT reconstruction algorithm for nano-resolution X-ray phase contrast imaging: Abstract

 \section{Abstract}

-The limited imaging performance of low-density objects in a zone plate based nano-resolution hard X-ray computed tomography (CT) system can be significantly improved by accessing the phase information.
-To do so, a grating-based Lau interferometer needs to be integrated.
-However, the nano-resolution phase contrast CT, denoted as nPCT, reconstructed from such an interferometer system may suffer resolution loss due to the strong signal diffraction.
-Aimed at performing accurate nPCT image reconstruction directly from these diffracted projections, a new model-driven nPCT image reconstruction algorithm is developed.
-First, the diffraction procedure is mathematically modeled into a matrix $\mathbf{B}$, from which the projections without signal splitting can be generated invertedly.
-Second, a penalized weighed least-square model with total variation (PWLS-TV) is employed to denoise these projections.
-Finally, nPCT images with high resolution and high accuracy are reconstructed using the filtered-back-projection (FBP) method.
-Numerical simulations demonstrate that this algorithm is able to deal with diffracted projections having any splitting distances.
-Interestingly, results reveal that nPCT images with higher signal-to-noise-ratio (SNR) can be reconstructed from projections with larger signal splittings.
-In conclusion, a novel model-driven nPCT image reconstruction algorithm with high accuracy and robustness is verified for the Lau interferometer based hard X-ray nPCT imaging system.
+The low-density imaging performance of a zone plate based nano-resolution hard X-ray computed tomography (CT) system can be significantly improved by incorporating a grating-based Lau interferometer.
+Due to the diffraction, however, the acquired nano-resolution phase signal may suffer splitting problem, which impedes the direct reconstruction of phase contrast CT (nPCT) images.
+To overcome, a new model-driven nPCT image reconstruction algorithm is developed in this study.
+In it, the diffraction procedure is mathematically modeled into a matrix $\mathbf{B}$, from which the projections without signal splitting can be generated invertedly.
+Furthermore, a penalized weighed least-square model with total variation (PWLS-TV) is employed to denoise these projections, from which nPCT images with high accuracy are directly reconstructed.
+Numerical and physical experiments demonstrate that this new algorithm is able to work with phase projections having any splitting distances.
+Results also reveal that nPCT images with higher signal-to-noise-ratio (SNR) would be reconstructed from projections with larger signal splittings.
+In conclusion, a novel model-driven nPCT image reconstruction algorithm with high accuracy and robustness is verified for the Lau interferometer based hard X-ray nano-resolution phase contrast imaging.